 There are other awareness skills that everyone can benefit from, such as increased attention span, paying close attention, and finding empathy with another person.
 They all begin with being centered, however, so this is the best skill you can learn and begin to practice right away.

-To improve focus and find balance wherever you are, download the Chopra App, available now.
+To improve focus and find balance wherever you are, download the Presence App, available now.

 There are coping behaviors that can help, and one of the best is focused awareness.
 Normally you focus your mind when you are working or playing a game like chess with a strong mental component.
 No one can fill an entire day this way, so what happens next?
 The easiest thing is to turn to distractions like binge-watching TV or surfing the Internet.